 The Perth Mint is a leading precious metal producer with a highly acclaimed international reputation.
 It is an institution that all Australians, and in particular West Australians, should be extremely proud of.

 The 1899 Proof half Sovereign has been crafted from gold, dug from the gold fields of Western Australia and proudly bears the ‘P’ for Perth mint mark.
-And the year 1899 the very first year of operation of the mint.
+And the year 1899 is the very first year of operation of the mint.

 The coup de grace with this piece is that it is unique which gives this particular coin the notability and prestige that we associate with the esteemed institution that is the Perth Mint.